-C. You will also receive the documentation that we describe on the “What You Get” page accessible from the left hand navigation bar, or this link:
+C. You will also receive the documentation that we describe on the “In each package, you get:” section (for your relavent package) on this page: https://www.companiesmadesimple.com/company-formation-name-search.html

 D. In addition to the formation of the company and company documents described above, you may optionally order additional products depending upon the package you chose – Basic, Printed, Privacy, Comprehensive and Ultimate, together with any associated products.

 2.5 Services not included in product purchased by you from us online

 A. Our products do not include any of the following in respect of any of the packages we offer for sale online:

 Accountancy advisory services, tax advice, auditing of your books or other services not expressly mentioned.
 Please note that the maintenance of the statutory books of the company under the Printed, Privacy, Comprehensive or Ultimate packages does not include any of these services.
 You will need to arrange these separately and our associated firm of accountants, Westbury, would be pleased to quote you for this.

 Any advice on the suitability or adequacy of any company you may purchase from us for your intended purposes.

 B. You are strongly advised to seek independent advice before you purchase a company from us.
 We assume that you have done so.
 If you have not yet taken such advice, please do not proceed with any purchase until you have done so.

 2.6 Price of goods and Services

 A. The price for any goods or services that you purchase from us is as set out under the option you select and unless otherwise stated, all prices exclude VAT at the prevailing rate.